Blog

 Coming Out of Hibernation

 Another area of anxiety arises while visiting stores, specifically the local Wawa (Wawa is a convenient store for those who live outside the Tri-State area).
 Wawa is always busy.
-Therefore, I have found it exhausting trying not to bump into potato chips while making a swim move around someone trying to reach for a protein bar, only to do the waltz in the middle of an aisle with a person committed to getting his sandwich.
+Therefore, I have found it exhausting not to bump into potato chips while making a swim move around someone trying to reach for a protein bar, only to do the waltz in the middle of an aisle with a person committed to getting his sandwich.
 Especially when some people are wearing masks, others not, yet each eyeing the other in contempt, it is a social battlefield out here.

-It’s almost like we all need a two-week training camp to learn again in every capacity how to be around others in a civilized way.
+We all need a two-week training camp to learn again in every capacity how to be around others in a civilized way.

 ‘O look, look in the mirror,